Uniquee1/Notes/stats_midterms.md

 ---

-This concludes the solutions and answers for the midterm reviewer with all fractions boxed.
+This concludes the solutions and answers for the midterm reviewer with all fractions boxed, including those in questions 28–30.